uyen-huynh2808/fraud-detection-finance/README.md

   Deliver instant fraud notifications to downstream services or users through a dedicated **Kafka alert topic** by sending emails, allowing for real-time response without the need for data storage or reporting tools.

 - **Orchestrate with Airflow:**
-  Automate model training, deployment, and streaming workflows using Apache Airflow, ensuring scalability, maintainability, and weekly retraining.
+  Automate model training and deployment using Apache Airflow, ensuring scalability, maintainability, and weekly retraining.

 ## Architecture